chaunceygardiner/weewx-loopdata/README.md

 `unit.label.<obs>` is also supported.

-trend.barometer.desc is supported at present and yeilds a non-localized description of the trend (e.g., `rising slowly`.
-The .desc extension is expected to be removed from LoopData soon.
-Don't depend on it!
+trend.barometer.desc is supported and provides a text version of the baromter rate.
+The text can be localized in weewx.conf.

 # How to Upgrade from LoopData 1.x.